-Fund manager quarterly commentary as at 30 June 2014
+Fund manager quarterly commentary as at 30 September 2014

 In June 2014 two rating agencies downgraded South Africa.
 Standard & Poor's reduced its foreign currency rating to BBB-, with a stable outlook.
-Fitch left its rating at BBB, but with a negative outlook.
+Fitch left its rating at BBB but with a negative outlook.
 What concerns the rating agencies is the failure of the economy to generate meaningful growth, and the political failure to address this issue.
-The economy grew only 1.9% in 2013 and, as a result of the devastating impact of the platinum strike, contracted at an annual rate of 0.6% in the first quarter of 2014.
-With the ending of the strike, and provided there are no other disruptive labour disputes, growth should return to the previous rate of 2%.
+The economy grew only 1.9% in 2013 and, as a result of the devastating impact of the platinum strike, did not grow at all in the first six months of 2014.
+With the ending of the strike, growth should return to the previous rate of 2%.
 However, the economy is not growing fast enough to ameliorate serious social problems.

-During the past year the rand has weakened significantly, both because the domestic economy has been weak and also because emerging markets in general have been under pressure.
-Rand depreciation has had an adverse effect on inflation, which increased to 6.6% in May 2014.
+During the past year the rand has weakened significantly, both because the domestic economy has been weak, and also because emerging markets in general have been under pressure.
+Rand depreciation has had an adverse effect on inflation, which was 6.4% over the 12 months to August 2014.
 Given the weak economy, the Reserve Bank has hesitated to further increase interest rates, despite inflation being significantly above its 6% target.
 However, it has warned that real interest rates are too low, and that an increase in interest rates is probable.